"Shut up!" Green retorted.

-"You not only sent us on an impossible mission, but you also barred us from receiving medical attention," Green yelled at King White, in annoyance, his angry voice bouncing within the room.
-"Instead, even before we entered the city, you already sent your guards to summon us."
+"You did not only sent us on an impossible mission, but you also barred us from receiving medical attention except we attend to you," Green yelled at King White, in annoyance, his angry voice bouncing on the walls of the room.

 "Just how unreasonable have you become, White?"